JuliaHEP/UnROOT.jl/README.md

 UnROOT.jl is a reader for the [CERN ROOT](https://root.cern) file format written entirely in Julia, without any dependence on ROOT or Python.

+## Important API changes in v0.9.0

+We decided to alter the behaviour of `getindex(f::ROOTfile, s::AbstractString)` which is essentially the method called called when `f["foo/bar"]` is used.
+Before `v0.9.0`, `UnROOT` tried to do a best guess and return a tree/branch or even fully parsed data.
+This lead to two bigger issues.

+  1. Errors prevented any further exploration once `UnROOT` bumped into something it could not interpret, although it might not even be requested by the user (e.g. the interpretation of a single branch in a tree, while others would work fine)
+  2. Unpredictable behaviour (type instability): the path dictates which type of data is returned.

+Starting from `v0.9.0` we introduce an interface where `f["..."]` always returns genuine ROOT datatypes (or custom ones if you provide interpretations) and only perfroms the actual parsing when explicitly requested by the user via helper methods like `LazyBranch(f, "...")`.

+Long story short, the following pattern can be used to fix your code when upgrading to `v0.9.0`:

+    f("foo/bar") => LazyBranch(f, "foo/bar")

+The `f["foo/bar"]` accessor should now work on almost all files and is a handy utility to explore the ROOT data structures.

+See [PR199](https://github.com/JuliaHEP/UnROOT.jl/pull/199) for more details.

 ## Installation Guide
 1. Download the latest [Julia release](https://julialang.org/downloads/)
 2. Open up Julia REPL (hit `]` once to enter Pkg mode, hit backspace to exit it)